 2 teaspoons of cinnamon powder

 - Add brown sugar, flour and cubed butter into a food processor, pulse until it resembles coarse breadcrumbs.
-Remove to an airtight container (can be stored for several days in fridge)
+Remove to an airtight container.

 - Mix beaten eggs, half and half and vanilla in a bowl.